Editor’s Note: This post has been updated with new links and content to better serve our readers.

 Getting Started with LinkedIn Advertising Campaigns

-First and foremost, before you set up LinkedIn ads, make sure you have a LinkedIn company page, especially if looking to utilize sponsored content.
-You can also create a more targeted LinkedIn showcase page to drive traffic to with text ads.
+First and foremost, before you set up LinkedIn ads, make sure you have a LinkedIn company page, especially if you’re creating sponsored content.
+You can also build a more targeted LinkedIn showcase page to drive traffic to with text ads.

 If you already have that, let’s dive into the LinkedIn advertising platform.